-In this post I talked about covering for the 15s coach at Charleston Academy for three practices.
+In this prior post I talked about covering for the 15s coach at Charleston Academy for three practices.
+I was the Technical Director for the club, so oversaw all the coaching.
 Each of these sessions were nominally 90 minutes long.
 I say nominally because that’s the actual time block, but you have to account putting up and taking down the net, etc. So really they were probably more like 75 minute sessions.
 The third of the three sessions was actually even shorter because of player photos before the start.

 Before running the sessions I talked focus with the team’s coach.
 His main priority was simply evaluation of the group post-tryouts.
 I had a further priority of starting to develop an understanding of seam responsibilities.

 This was the most complex session of the three.
 I only had the 8 players selected, and the team’s assistant coach to help out.

 Exercise 1: Touch & Go to warm them up, begin work on communication and cooperation, and get some competition going.
 The players touched the end line after playing the ball.

 Exercise 2: Brazilian volleytennis to keep the themes going from the first activity.

 Exercise 3: Serving.
 I first had them doing a warm-up, then moved them to doing some target serving.

 Exercise 4: Competitive version of Rotating Cooperative Cross-Court Hitting.
 I went with the version we often used in my time at Midwestern State where only earned points count.
 In this case that means just kills and blocks.

 Exercise 5: Back row 4s wash mini games.
 One team served to start each play, then the winner of the first rally received a down ball.
 They had to win both rallies to earn a point, and we played games to five before rotating and flipping the service side.

 We had three additional players for this session to bring the count up to 11.
 I also had two additional coaches to help out.
 Along with the focus on “whose ball” I added in aggression in serve and attack based on what I saw the prior practice.